Skip to main content

 The Female Hormonal Symphony and Cognitive Clarity

-For women, is intricately tied to the cyclical patterns of estrogen and progesterone.
+For women, cognitive function is intricately tied to the cyclical patterns of estrogen and progesterone.
 The transition of perimenopause introduces erratic fluctuations, while post-menopause is defined by a steep decline in both.
 Research using functional neuroimaging has shown that estradiol and progesterone have distinct and complementary effects on brain activation during cognitive tasks.

 Estradiol enhances activity in regions associated with verbal processing, while progesterone appears to bolster activation in areas related to visual and working memory.
 Consequently, personalized protocols for women are designed with this complexity in mind.